The ultimate guide to cutting down

 If you’ve decided to try and moderate, then maybe there is something about your current relationship with alcohol that you want to change.
 However, there’s no point promising to yourself you’ll only drink one glass of wine every six months, if you’re not going to get to the root of the ‘why’ of your drinking and decision to moderate.

 Take a few moments to think about what kind of drinker you are:

-Do you drink only on the weekends but way too much?
+- Do you drink only on the weekends but way too much?

-Are you a social drinker but the social occasions are piling up a bit?
+- Are you a social drinker but the social occasions are piling up a bit?

 - Are you so used to picking up a glass of wine at the end of a long day you’re not quite sure how to stop?

-Are you using alcohol to manage your emotions?
+- Are you using alcohol to manage your emotions?

-Taking some time off booze entirely, is often a good place to start to moderate.
+Taking some time off booze entirely is often a good place to start to moderate.
 Claire from Club Soda says, “I decided to quit drinking for an undetermined amount of time.
 That ended up being a year and a half.
 I didn’t know if I would drink again, but when I did it was with caution.
 Even though it wasn’t the smoothest of rides, I do now believe full heartedly, that it taught me some fundamental lessons that changed my life: that I could socialise and be interesting and funny and charming without being three sheets to the wind, and that this was the best form of self-care and self-love.
 And that you can totally dominate a dance floor when drinking tap water”.

 During a timeout, you can work out your relationship with booze before easing back into moderation.
 This isn’t essential but it’s something to think about if you’re worried about your drinking and want to press reset before trying to develop new habits.

 The current UK guidelines are that you should not have more than 14 units in one week (14 units is equivalent to one bottle + one large glass of wine or five to six pints of beer – read our guide to units here), and not to have those drinks in one day but spread them over three or more day.
 Completely alcohol-free days are also recommended.